How to score free flights to Orlando and a 6 night hotel stay in Disney World:

 How to earn 100,000 airline miles for free:

-I know 100,000 miles sounds like a lot but it only requires a total of 2 credit card sign up bonuses.
+I know 100,000 miles sounds like a lot but it only requires a total of 2 credit card welcome bonuses.
 I’ll help you decide which credit cards are right for you.

 Three ways to get your flights to Orlando:

-- Chase Ultimate Rewards– both parents get a Chase Sapphire Preferred card to earn Ultimate Rewards.
+- Chase Ultimate Rewards– both parents open a Chase Sapphire Preferred card to earn Ultimate Rewards.

-- Airline co-branded cards-Both parents sign up for airline co-branded cards.
+- Airline co-branded cards-Both parents open airline co-branded cards.

 To figure out which credit cards are right for your flights, you need to do some simple research to find which airlines might work best for you:

 - Figure out if your home airport is a hub for any airlines.
-If so, you’re more likely to find direct flights.
-This is especially important if your home airport has direct flights on American Airlines since you can use British Airways Avios (miles) to book award flights on American for 10,000 miles less per ticket than AAdvantage charges!
+If so, you’re more likely to find nonstop flights.
+This is especially important if your home airport has nonstop flights on American Airlines since you can use British Airways Avios (miles) to book award flights on American for 10,000 miles less per ticket than AAdvantage requires!
 More on that below.

 - Check award ticket availability on random dates and dates around the time period you’re looking to book on possible airline or airlines you want to use.
 This will give you a better sense of which airline might work best for you.
 Remember you’re looking for availability at the saver level.